Cedric Benson: 2008 arrests

-Benson was arrested for driving while intoxicated in Austin, Texas, on June 7, 2008.
-While returning from a restaurant with his girlfriend, police claimed that Benson drove through a red light, and failed a field sobriety test.
-Police claimed he later refused to take a breath or blood test to determine his blood alcohol level.
-Police proceeded to detain Benson, and later released him on bond.
+Benson was arrested for driving while intoxicated in Austin, Texas on June 7, 2008.
+While returning from a restaurant with his girlfriend, police claimed that Benson drove through a red light and failed a field sobriety test.
+Police claimed that he later refused to take a breath or blood test to determine his blood alcohol level.
+Police detained Benson, who was later released on bond.
 Benson denied the police officers' allegations and insisted that he "aced" the field test.
 Bears general manager Jerry Angelo commented, "It's unfortunate.
 Disappointment is too much an often used word when we're talking about Cedric.
 The No. 1 lesson for every player is protect your job.
 We're all held accountable for our actions.
 I'm not going to say any more than that until we know for sure what the facts are."
 On the following Monday, Benson was waived from the Bears.
-Angelo commented on the release, stating ”Cedric displayed a pattern of behavior we will not tolerate...
+Angelo commented on the release, stating "Cedric displayed a pattern of behavior we will not tolerate...
 As I said this past weekend, you have to protect your job.
 Everyone in this organization is held accountable for their actions."

-Benson was later ordered by a county judge to put a built-in ignition interlock breathalyzer in his car.
-He was also told to start drug counseling classes.
-Benson was cleared of all charges in September, after appearing before two grand juries in Travis County.
+Benson was later ordered by a county judge to install an ignition interlock breathalyzer in his car.
+He was also instructed to attend drug counseling classes.
+Benson was cleared of all charges in September after appearing before two grand juries in Travis County.

 2010 arrest

 On June 29, 2010, Benson was arrested for assault with injury after reportedly punching a bartender in the face.
-Benson himself denied committing the crime.
-Almost a month after the ordeal, the NFL announced that Benson would not be suspended.
+Benson denied culpability and nearly one month later the NFL announced that he would not be suspended.

 2011 arrest

-On July 17, 2011, Benson was arrested in Austin, Texas, for a misdemeanor charge of assault causing bodily injury to a family member.
+On July 17, 2011, Benson was arrested in Austin for a misdemeanor charge of assault causing bodily injury to a family member.
 He was sentenced to 20 days in jail and ordered to pay a $4,000 fine.
-Benson was released from jail on September 3, after only five days of his sentence.
-He received a one-game suspension, enacted in week 8.
+Benson was released from jail on September 3 after only five days of his sentence.
+He received a one-game suspension, enacted in Week 8.

 2017 arrest

-On February 18, 2017, Benson was charged with driving while intoxicated in downtown Austin, Texas.
-According to court documents, Benson refused to take a field sobriety test and could not recite the alphabet from G to Z nor count past the number 3.
+On February 18, 2017, Benson was charged with driving while intoxicated in downtown Austin.
+According to court documents, Benson refused to submit to a field sobriety test and could not recite the alphabet from G to Z nor count past the number 3.
 Benson was released on the same day after posting bond.

 Death and legacy

-On August 17, 2019, Benson and a female passenger, Dr. Aamna Najam, were killed when his motorcycle crashed with a minivan on RM 2222 in Austin, Texas.
-Benson and the woman were pronounced dead at the scene, and two passengers in the minivan were not seriously injured.
+On August 17, 2019, Benson and female passenger Aamna Najam were killed when his motorcycle collided with a minivan on RM 2222 in Austin, Texas.
+Benson and Najam were pronounced dead at the scene, but the two occupants of the minivan were not seriously injured.

-On the two year anniversary of Benson’s death, his family and the Austin Independent School District launched a mentorship program in his honor at Gus Garcia Young Men’s Leadership Academy.
+On the second anniversary of Benson's death, his family and the Austin school district launched a mentorship program in his honor at Gus Garcia Young Men's Leadership Academy.